- 17 Oct 2023

 Create your own custom extensions with Airtable Blocks SDK

-Learn the basics about Airtable's Blocks SDK and use React and to create your own real-time, interactive extensions that live in Airtable.
+Learn the basics about Airtable's Blocks SDK to create your own real-time, interactive extensions that live in Airtable.
 We host your code, so you don't have to worry about servers or setup.
 You can create your extension in your own development environment and import your favorite npm packages.

 Looking for help with development?
 Check out the Custom Extensions section of our community forum.

 Owners/Creators - You'll likely want to utilize your own workspace to test and develop custom extensions.